Running a V Rising Dedicated Server on Linux

 1. To run the V Rising server, we will utilize a Docker container.
 This container’s advantage is that it makes the set-up process relatively simple, especially since V Rising does not natively support Linux.

-You can skip to step 4 of this tutorial if you already have the Docker runtime installed.
-Alternatively, you can run the command below to install it easily.
+You can skip to step 2 of this tutorial if you already have the Docker runtime installed.
+Alternatively, you can follow our quick guide on installing Docker on Linux.

 Preparing Your system for the V Rising Dedicated Server on Linux